sidney-eliot/3d-artists-handbook/content/my-setup.md

 >└── 📂MarmosetToolbag<br>
 >└── 📂SubstancePainter<br>
 >└── 📂3DCoat<br>

-## My Setup for Sculpting & Texturing
-For sculpting and texturing, I use a keyboard in my left hand and my drawing tablet with my right hand.
-Having the 3D software open on the drawing tablet and reference on my main monitor and my mouse close by for when I have to do something on the monitor.

-## My Setup for Modeling
-For modeling I use my keyboard, mouse and monitor.

 ## The Hardware I Use
 - **Huion Kamas 22 Plus** _(21.5 inch - 1920 x 1080 (16:9) - 60Hz -140% sRGB Color Gamut (QLED) - Etched Anti-Glare Glass - Fully Laminated - 1200:1 Contrast Ratio)_